Mexican Train Rules

 An Open Double (not played on)

-Your tile is not playable
+Draw from boneyard if your tile is not playable

-Draw one from the boneyard and play it if possible.
-Playable tiles must always be played.
+- Playable tiles must always be played.
 Add a marker on your personal train if unable to play after drawing a tile.
 The personal train now becomes a public train where other players can play their dominoes on it.

 Marker on your personal train